aspose-imaging/Aspose.Imaging-Documentation/net/developer-guide/how-to/edit-photo-programmatically/rotate-image/_index.md

 ---
+type: docs
+weight: '90'
+url: /net/developer-guide/how-to/edit-photo-programmatically/rotate-image
+linktitle: How to rotate an image
-title: How to rotate an image with Aspose.Imaging program library
+title: How to rotate an image
 description: Rotate an image to a fixed angle.
 Flip images vertically or horizontally.
 Rotate photos to a selected angle.
-keywords: [rotate an image, rotating image]
+keywords: [rotate an image, rotating image, flip an image]
 ---

-# How to rotate an image with Aspose.Imaging program library
+## How to rotate an image

+### Rotate and flip an image

 <p align='justify'>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;